-Short Long Description Range Indication OVP OverVoltage Protection Triggers an alarm as soon as the voltage on the DC input reaches the defined threshold.
-The DC input will be switched off.
-LED, analog & digi- tal interfaces OCP OverCurrent Protection Triggers an alarm as soon as the current in the DC input reaches the defined threshold.
-The DC input will be switched off.
-0 A1.1I Nom LED, analog & digi- tal interfaces OPP OverPower Protection Triggers an alarm as soon as the input power reaches the defined threshold.
-The DC input will be switched off.
-0 W1.1P Nom LED, analog & digi- tal interfaces
+Short Long Description Range OVP Protection Triggers an alarm as soon as the DC output voltage reaches the OVP threshold.
+The DC output will be switched off. ОСР Protection Triggers an alarm as soon as the DC output current reaches the OCP threshold.
+The DC output will be switched off.
+OPP OverPower Protection Triggers an alarm as soon as the DC output power reaches the OPP threshold.
+The DC output will be switched off.
+0 W1.1P Nom